verana-labs/verifiable-trust-vpr-spec/spec.md

 4. **Bonded token holders** — a **capped, fee-funded, pro-rata** yield: it accrues only to [[ref: native denom]] bonded through the standard staking module (subject to `unbonding_period`), pro-rata to the bonded amount, and hard-capped at `vna_holder_max_yield_rate` per year (a fraction of the bonded amount — no oracle needed).
 Per epoch, the payout equals min(pool remainder after budgets, sum of per-holder caps).
 5. **Residual → burned.** Whatever remains after 1–4 MUST be burned.
 Burn is not a parameter: it is the automatic pool residual.

+The [[ref: native denom]] supply is `GlobalVariables.vna_total_supply` at genesis.
+Native denom MUST NOT be minted after network launch; the supply is strictly non-increasing.

-If the pool balance is insufficient to cover items 1–3 (bootstrap phase), the available balance MUST be distributed in order (validators first) and the shortfall is covered off-protocol by treasuries or vesting grants — **never by token emission**: the [[ref: native denom]] supply is fixed at genesis and strictly non-increasing.
+If the pool balance is insufficient to cover items 1–3 (bootstrap phase), the available balance MUST be distributed in order (validators first) and the shortfall is covered off-protocol by treasuries or vesting grants — **never by token emission**.

 Payouts SHOULD stream linearly over the epoch rather than in a single burst; treasuries are expected to publish sale policies (e.g. TWAP-based).